Soumalyakarak/MTPSC/README.md

 ## License

-This project is provided for educational purposes.
-Feel free to modify and distribute according to your needs.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+MIT License

+Copyright (c) 2024 Soumalya Karak

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software")...

 ## Acknowledgments